Brocken: Name and significance

 The widespread use of the name "Brocken" did not occur until towards the end of the Middle Ages.
 Hitherto the region had just been described as the Harz.
 This was primarily because, until then, the focus had been mining.
 The first record of a placename that resembles the present name of the mountain goes back, however, to the year 1176 when it is referred to as broke in the Saxon World Chronicle (Sächsische Weltchronik).
 Another early written reference to the mountain, this time as the Brackenberg, appears in 1490 in a letter from Count Henry of Stolberg.
-Other early documented names of the Brocken were, in 1401, the Brockenberg, in 1424 the Brocberg, in 1495 mons ruptus (Latin), in 1511 the Brogken and Brockin, in 1531 the Brogken, in 1540 the Brokenberg and, in 1589, the Brackenberg.
+Other early documented names of Brocken were, in 1401, the Brockenberg, in 1424 Brocberg, in 1495 mons ruptus (Latin), in 1511 the Brogken and Brockin, in 1531 Brogken, in 1540 Brokenberg and, in 1589, Brackenberg.

-In Old Saxon-Germanic times, a large portrait of Wodin is supposed to have been found on the Brocken.
+In Old Saxon-Germanic times, a large portrait of Wodin is supposed to have been found on Brocken.
 In addition, animal and human sacrifices were offered by the Saxons to their supreme god, Odin, on the blockfields of the summit until they renounced them as part of their baptismal vows when Christianity spread to the region under Charles the Great.

 As far as the origin of the name is concerned, there are several interpretations:

-In the town records (Stadtbuch) of Osterwieck an entry for the Brocken was found in the year 1495 under the Latin name of mons ruptus, which means "broken hill".
+In the town records (Stadtbuch) of Osterwieck an entry for Brocken was found in the year 1495 under the Latin name of mons ruptus, which means "broken hill".
 Its Low German name, broken, as the mountain had become named in 1176 in the Saxon World Chronicle and also in English, means "broken".
 On the one hand, this explanation of its meaning can be attributed to the fact that the two mountains, "Kleiner Brocken" and "Großer Brocken", were formed by the breakup of a single massif.
 On the other hand, its meaning may refer to the serious erosion of the mountain.
-In other words, it refers to the fact that the Brocken was eroded or "broken down" to its present size.
+In other words, it refers to the fact that Brocken was eroded or "broken down" to its present size.